wgx8130/ChineseFoodRecognition/README.md

 # Chinese food image recognition for dietary management: Performance improvement and analysis of recognition failures

 We provide the source code of the paper "Chinese food image recognition for dietary management: Performance improvement and analysis of recognition failures" for readers.
+This paper has been submitted to the journal "The Visual Computer" for review.

 ## Training